aniket-mish/tags/README.md

 # Discovery

 ## Design
-I'm building an ML service that discovers biomedical content and categorizes it.
-The motivation behind this side project is to learn about distributed ML patterns, MLOps, and LLMs.
+I'm building an ML service that detects emotions.
+The motivation behind this project is to learn about distributed ML patterns, Ray, MLOps, and LLMs.

 ## Setup